akash-pal/Automating-cordova-platform-adding-and-plugin-adding/README.md

 8. cordova run ios

 <b><u>The Problem</u></b>

-Mainatining and managaing all the plugins is a cumberson process.
+1. Mainatining and managaing all the plugins is a cumberson process.
-When the plugins are added a specific version of the plugin is added.
+2. When the plugins are added a specific version of the plugin is added.
-If the plugins have to be modified or the project has to be updated then it becomes very difficult.
+3. If the plugins have to be modified or the project has to be updated then it would be easier to have all the plugins with their   respective version.

 <b><u>The Solution</u></b>

+1. Add all platfrom (with specific version) using a single command.
+2. Add all plugins (with specific version) using a single command.
-All the plugins and platforms are mentioned in a file - package.json
+3. All the plugins and platforms are mentioned in a file - package.json

 <i>The key "platforms" has an array of platforms as value</i>